DataspeedInc/SENTAnalyzer/readme.md

 Note that more formats will likely be added, as the format shown above does not allow for the fastest data processing.
 We will likely add a format that groups the for a single SENT frame on a single line (with a timestamp for the beginning of the SENT message)

+## CI/CD:
+This repo is currently using CircleCI for continuous delivery of commits pushed to main as Github releases.

+For our CI script to be able to push a release to Github, it needs to use a personal access token with permissions to control the repo.

+Do this from {your CircleCI project} -> Project Settings -> Environment Variables.
+Add a new environment variable with the name `GITHUB_API_KEY`, and assign its value to your new personal access token.